Our management team has extensive multinational experience and a background in leading global FMCG and alcoholic beverage companies.

 The Group has a broad distribution platform in its core geographic markets, a significant competitive advantage in Central and Eastern European markets where local brands are dominant.

-We have local sales and marketing operations in six countries as well as third-party distributors for sales of our products into more than 50 countries worldwide.
+We have local sales and marketing operations in seven countries including Poland and the Czech Republic as well as third-party distributors for sales of our products into more than 50 countries worldwide.
 We have long-standing relationships with all of our top customers and tailor our sales and marketing strategy to the target market.

 We also use our established distribution platform to distribute certain third-party brands.